Koss86/tokyobash/README.md

   - If `fetchtimer = 3d` repo will update after 3 days.
   - `fetchtimer = 1h30m` is not vaild and will probably cause an error.
 Only one `Day`, `Hour`, or `Minute` modifier allowed.

-Setting git = 0 disables all git integration.
+Setting `git = 0` disables all git integration.
 This supersedes the branchname and statusbar settings.
-So, if branchname = 1, and statusbar = 1, while git is set to 0.
-Then branchname and statusbar are not displayed.
+So, if `git = 0`, then branchname and statusbar are not displayed reguardless of their setting.

 ##